 Students will look at the divisor first and list all the multiplication facts for that number.
 Students should multiply all factors from 0 to 9.
 I recommend this step because it allows for quicker retrieval in later steps.

 Students will consult their multiplication facts to divide the divisor and the first digit of the dividend.
 At this time, I have students consult their multiplication facts from Step 1 to decide, ‘Which fact shows a product that does not exceed the digit(s) in the dividend column but is closest to it?’

 Students will write the remaining factor from the circled multiplication fact above the first column.
 In the same column, students will subtract the product.
 Students will move the difference to the top of the next column, right in front of the digit already there.
 This will form a new, two-digit number altogether.

 OPTIONAL: Have students draw an arrow to indicate the placement of this number.

 Students will now follow Steps 1-3 over again for each of the remaining columns.

 The difference remaining in the last column will be the remainder (if applicable).
 Students can write this number to the right of the columns, accompanied by an ‘R.’

 Easy Enough, Right?

-If you are still lost in the sauce, I would suggest reading about the basics of WHY we implement the box method instead of the standard method of long division.
+If you are still lost in the sauce, I suggest reading about WHY we implement the box method instead of the standard long division method.

 P.S. – You can check out all my done-for-you box method division resources, set up with color-coding and organization of columns already implemented!